suan/libLGTV_serial/README.md

     - Windows: http://pypi.python.org/pypi/pyserial
     - Debian/Ubuntu Linux: sudo apt-get install python-serial

-## Supported TVs/Operating Systems ##
+## Supported Models/Operating Systems ##
-This has only been tested on Windows, and on a 42LK450 LG LCD TV.
-However...

-- I am fairly certain that it will work on Linux and Mac OS X as well
+- All OSes are supported.
+If you run into trouble please let me know.
-- A large number of LG TVs are supported, a full list can be found on [the wiki](https://github.com/suan/libLGTV_serial/wiki/Supported-TV-Models).
+- A large number of LG TVs and monitors are supported -- a full list can be found on [the wiki](https://github.com/suan/libLGTV_serial/wiki/Supported-TV-Models).
 If your model isn't listed there, you can...
   - Modify the code and add it yourself.
 The code is pretty simple and straightforward.
 Look up the codes from the Owner's Manual on the included CD-ROM or from [LG's Support Website](http://www.lg.com/us/support/index.jsp) (Look for the section titled "EXTERNAL CONTROL THROUGH RS-232C").
 If you added your model this way I would really appreciate a pull request! =)
   - OR
   - Create a feature request in [the Issues page](https://github.com/suan/libLGTV_serial/issues) or if you don't want to create a github account you can email me at yeosuanaik@gmail.com

 ## Usage ##
 Currently I'm using the library through the LGTV.py script, which is invoked everytime certain buttons are pressed on my HDTV remote.
 The script is also a simple example of what the library can do and should be enough for most needs.
 (However, there's no reason you can't use the library in other ways, such as in a client-server configuration.)